^

 Herbal treatment

-• Such plants have pronounced antiseptic properties: chamomile, oak bark, plantain, sage, string.
-Take one of the herbs and prepare an infusion from it (1 tablespoon of dry raw materials per 100 ml of boiling water).
-As soon as the liquid has cooled, it should be filtered and used for applications, compresses and washing the affected organ.
-The infusion can be poured into a glass and the penis can be immersed in it with an open head.
-The duration of such a procedure is 10-20 minutes, 4-6 times a day for 5 days.
+• The following plants have pronounced antiseptic properties: chamomile, oak bark, plantain, sage, and succession.
+Take one of the herbs and make an infusion from it (1 tbsp. of dry raw material per 100 ml of boiling water).
+As soon as the liquid cools, it should be filtered and used for applications, compresses, and washing the affected organ.
+The infusion can be poured into a glass and the penis with an open head immersed in it.
+The duration of this procedure is 10-20 minutes, 4-6 times a day for 5 days.

-• If, in addition to pathological exudate, there are sores and erosions on the genitals, then a special oil will help to accelerate their healing.
-Take 1 tbsp.
-Calendula flowers and pour 80 ml of olive oil.
-The agent is infused for 21 days in a dark place and used to treat affected tissues.
+• If, in addition to pathological exudate, there are ulcers and erosions on the genital organ, then a special oil will help to speed up their healing.
+Take 1 tbsp. of calendula flowers and pour 80 ml of olive oil.
+The product is infused for 21 days in a dark place and used to treat the affected tissues.

-• To cleanse the urinary tract from the bacterial flora, preparations based on bearberry leaves can be used.
+• To cleanse the urinary tract from bacterial flora, you can use preparations based on the leaves of bearberry.
 The plant has antimicrobial, anti-inflammatory and diuretic properties.
-2 tbsp herbs, pour 500 ml of boiling water, after cooling, strain, and take 100 ml 2-4 times a day.
+Pour 500 ml of boiling water over 2 tbsp of the herb, strain after cooling, and take 100 ml 2-4 times a day.

-• If white discharge is associated with inflammation of the bladder or urethra, then horsetail decoctions will help.
-Two tablespoons herbs pour 500 ml of water and boil over low heat until boiling.
-After cooling, strain, and take 50-100 ml 2-3 times a day.
+• If white discharge is associated with inflammation of the bladder or urethra, then decoctions of horsetail will help.
+Pour 500 ml of water over two tablespoons of the herb and simmer until boiling.
+After cooling, strain and take 50-100 ml 2-3 times a day.
 The decoction has a diuretic, anti-inflammatory and antimicrobial effect.
 It also prevents the formation of stones in the genitourinary system.

-Before using the above recipes, you must obtain medical permission to use them and make sure that there are no allergic reactions to the selected herbs.
+Before using the above recipes, you must obtain a doctor's permission to use them and make sure that there are no allergic reactions to the selected herbs.

 Homeopathy

 Another alternative method of treating pathological discharge in men is homeopathy.
-Most often, homeopathic remedies are used if an unpleasant symptom is caused by inflammation of the urinary tract and kidneys, activation of conditionally pathogenic flora.
-So, with urethritis and candidiasis, the following drugs are effective:
+Most often, homeopathic remedies are used if the unpleasant symptom is caused by inflammation of the urinary tract and kidneys, activation of opportunistic flora.
+Thus, the following drugs are effective for urethritis and candidiasis:

-• Berberis - tendency to form stones, stitching pains, burning in the groin.
-When urinating, discomfort occurs in the hips and lower back.
-Urine is rich yellow or reddish in color with white impurities.
+• Berberis – tendency to form stones, stabbing pains, burning in the groin.
+Discomfort in the hips and lower back when urinating.
+Urine is deep yellow or reddish with white impurities.

-• Borax - this remedy is effective for fungal lesions of the mucosa after prolonged drug therapy.
-The patient often has a false urge to urinate, a feeling of hot urine, pain in the urethra.
+• Borax – this remedy is effective for fungal lesions of the mucous membrane after long-term drug therapy.
+The patient often experiences false urges to urinate, a feeling of hot urine, pain in the urethra.

-• Cannabissativa - has a pronounced effect on the urinary and genital tract, can be used in the treatment of gonorrhea.
-The patient has frequent urge to urinate, burning and itching in the process, bifurcation of the urine stream.
-The fluid secreted by the kidneys is cloudy, with an admixture of mucopurulent flakes.
+• Cannabissativa – has a pronounced effect on the urinary and genital tracts, can be used in the treatment of gonorrhea.
+The patient experiences frequent urges to urinate, burning and itching during the process, bifurcation of the urine stream.
+The fluid excreted by the kidneys is cloudy, with an admixture of mucopurulent flakes.

-• Equisetum - has a beneficial effect on the organs of the genitourinary system.
-The main symptoms for the use of the drug include: pain in the kidneys, ureters and bladder.
-Urination does not bring relief, in urine a large amount of white impurities, mucus and protein.
+• Equisetum – has a beneficial effect on the genitourinary system.
+The main symptoms for using the drug include: pain in the kidneys, ureters and bladder.
+Urination does not bring relief, there is a large amount of white impurities, mucus and protein in the urine.

 • Mercuriussolubilis is a broad-spectrum drug.
-It is prescribed for urological inflammatory process with a tendency to suppuration.
-In the analysis of urine, an increased number of leukocytes.
-There is abundant white mucous discharge, the urine is cloudy.
-When urinating, there are pain, burning, sensation of pulsation.
+It is prescribed for urological inflammation with a tendency to suppuration.
+The urine analysis shows an increased number of leukocytes.
+There are abundant white mucous discharges, the urine is cloudy.
+When urinating, there are painful sensations, burning, and a pulsating sensation.

-All of the above drugs can be taken only for medical purposes.
-To select an effective medicine, a homeopathic doctor studies the patient's medical history, symptoms, and other features of the body.
-The doctor also gives recommendations on the frequency of taking drugs and the total duration of therapy.
+All of the above medications can only be taken as prescribed by a doctor.
+To select an effective medication, a homeopathic doctor studies the patient's medical history, symptoms, and other characteristics of the body.
+The doctor also gives recommendations on the frequency of taking medications and the total duration of therapy.